seansfkelley/react-layered-chart/API.md

 - `SimpleLineLayer`
 - `SpanLayer`

-Additionally, most of these layers have "connected" variants that replace the `xDomain`, `yDomain` and `data` (or analogous) props with a `seriesId` prop that specifies which data they should read.
+Additionally, these layers have "connected" variants that replace the `xDomain`, `yDomain` and `data` (or analogous) props with a `seriesId` prop that specifies which data they should read.
 These layers must be inside a `ChartProvider` to work correctly:

 - `ConnectedBarLayer`
 - `ConnectedBrushLayer`